 Preheat over to 375.

-On floured counter, roll out the dough into a 12-inch circle.
+Flour the counter, then roll out dough into a 12-inch circle.
 Arrange in tart pan and gently push dough into corners.
-Roll the rolling pin over the top to cut excess dough off, then stab fork 9 or 10 times all over the bottom of the crust.
+Roll the rolling pin over the top to cut excess dough off, then use the fork to stab the crust a dozen times.

-Sprinkle goat cheese into crust, then top with concentric rings of tomato.
-Drizzle with olive oil and season with salt and pepper.
+Arrange tomatoes in concentric rings then sprinkle with cheese (or vice versa).
+Drizzle with oil and season with salt and pepper.